jvianna07/DEA-Solver/README.md

 # DEA-Solver
-Software to evaluate the efficiency of a group of similar decisions making units DMUs.
+Software to evaluate the efficiency of a group of similar decisions making units (DMUs).

 ```python
 import pandas as pd